1912 Oregon Agricultural Aggies football team: November 9: vs. University of Washington

+November 16: Whitman College

-The third game of the season for the OAC Aggies brought the football team of Whitman College of Walla Walla, Washington to Corvallis.
+The third conference game of the season for the OAC Aggies brought the football team of Whitman College of Walla Walla, Washington to Corvallis.
 The Whitman Missionaries should not be regarded as a "patsy" opponent, having already shellacked a common opponent, the Washington State Cougars, by a score of 30–0, while having crushed the Oregon Webfoots by as nearly as impressive a margin, 20–0.
 Indeed, coming into the game Whitman was regarded as the odds-on favorite.

 Playing on a muddy field, the Aggies turned in their best performance of the year, topping Whitman by a score of 20–3.
 Dewey, Shaw, and Larson scored touchdowns for the Aggies in the win, with Niles adding a garbage time field goal for head coach Archie Hahn and his Whitman squad in the closing minutes of the fourth quarter to avoid the shutout.

+November 23: vs. University of Oregon

 The 1–2 Aggies next headed for a neutral field in neighboring Albany, Oregon, for their November 23 matchup against their arch in-state rivals, the University of Oregon Webfoots in the fifteenth installment of what would later come to be known as the Civil War.
 Although the final score was close, the game was dominated by the Eugene squad, with Oregon's Johnny Parsons breaking off three long runs against the Aggies, finishing the day with over 200 total yards gained.
 Penalties and multiple missed kicks proved the bane for the Oregon team, with a number of long punts by OAC substitute Larson responsible for keeping Oregon out of the end zone.
 A 22-yard kick by Fenton for the Webfoots in the second quarter proved to be the game's only scoring in Oregon's 3–0 victory.